On Partial Differential Encodings of Boolean Functions: Partial Differential Programs.

-Although exact radical expression for $\mathbf{B}^{\prime}\left[0,0,0\right]$ and $\mathbf{B}^{\prime}\left[0,1,0\right]$, are easily obtained via elimination, they are unfortunately too prohibitively large to be displayed here.
-The example illustrates a concrete instance in which optimal PDPs for $F$ are smaller than optimal PDEs for $F$.

-By definition, PDEs of a Boolean function form a proper subset of PDPs of the same Boolean function.
-There are finitely many PDEs for any given Boolean functions on $n^{k}$-bit input strings ( for any fixed PDE exponent parameter $m$ ).
-By contrast there are infinitely many distinct PDPs for a given Boolean functions on $n^{k}$-bit input strings ( for any fixed PDE exponent parameter $m$ ).
+Our example illustrates an instance in where PDPs are smaller than optimal PDEs for the same Boolean function.
+Reduction in size is achieved at the expense of introducing some non-trivial algebraic relations.
+By definition, PDEs form a proper subset of PDPs.
+There are finitely many PDEs for any given Boolean function (assuming a fixed exponent parameter $m$).
+By contrast there are infinitely many PDPs for a given Boolean functions (assuming a fixed exponent parameter $m$).